 Shelterbox...
 A great route to rapid disaster relief.
 So much vital time can be lost if fundraising for relief work is only inaugurated after a disaster happens.
 Far better to have resources in place around the world ready to be deployed in the event of an earthquake or tsunami, for example.
 That's what Shelterbox is about.

 Rotary's End Polio Now! campaign is achieving great things alongside the Bill & Melinda Gates Foundation to eradicatepolio from the world.
 Rotary has contributed $100million from members worldwide - reason alone to support Rotary.
 Britain has been polio-free for decades now.
 Not so the rest of the world.
 Through the efforts of Bill & Melinda Gates and Rotary this crippling disease, mostly affecting children, has been eradicated in all but Afghanistan, Pakistan and Nigeria.
 India, with its huge population has been polio-free for two years now.
 With a final push, polio will follow smallpox into the history books.
 If you get a chance to contribute, please do.
-"We are this close" - scroll down the link for the video or click on it here.....
+"We are this close" - scroll down and click on the Rotary logo below

 More information, by clicking on the Rotary logo, about the RIBI Donations Trust which concentrates on reconstruction following a natural rather than immediate aid......